40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 More and more enterprises are turning to Microsoft Azure to extend internal data centers and take advantage of the elasticity of the public cloud.
 While Azure secures the infrastructure, you are responsible for protecting everything you put in it.
 Fortinet Security Fabric provides Azure the broad protection, native integration and automated management enabling customers with consistent enforcement and visibility across their multi-cloud infrastructure.

+This ARM template deploys a High Availability pair of FortiGate Next-Generation Firewallis accompanied by the required infrastructure.
+Additionally, Fortinet Fabric Connectors deliver the ability to create dynamic security policies.

 # Design

-In Microsoft Azure you can deploy a Active Passive pair of FortiGate VM's that communicate with each other and the Azure fabric.
+In Microsoft Azure, you can deploy an active/passive pair of FortiGate VMs that communicate with each other and the Azure fabric.
 This FortiGate setup will receive the to be inspected traffic using user defined routing (UDR) and public IPs.
 You can send all or specific traffic that needs inspection, going to/coming from on-prem networks or public internet by adapting the UDR routing.

 This Azure ARM template will automatically deploy a full working environment containing the the following components.